daev681/daev681/README.md

 On the technical side, I specialize in high-performance server management.
 I enjoy optimizing systems by designing custom Memory Pools and Thread Pools for seamless non-blocking development, while leveraging the Spring/Java ecosystem for reliable blocking communication.

 Lately, I have been diving deep into Reverse Engineering to better protect my applications from bugs and exploit tools (hacks).
-My goal is to build robust, "secure-by-design" systems that can withstand real-world vulnerabilities.
+My goal is to build robust, secure-by-design systems that can withstand real-world vulnerabilities.

 I am always open to outsourcing and freelance opportunities.
 If you are looking for a developer who can handle both solid server stability and complex game logic, let's connect!